ZiggyCreatures/FusionCache/docs/CacheLevels.md

 ## ↩️ Auto-Recovery

-Since the distributed cache is a distributed component (just like the backplane), most of the transient errors that may occur on it are also covered by the Auto-Recovery feature: you can read more on the related [docs page](AutoRecovery.md).
+Since the distributed cache is a distributed component (just like the backplane), most of the transient errors that may occur on it are also covered by the Auto-Recovery feature.

+We can readm more on the related [docs page](AutoRecovery.md).

 ## 📦 Packages